SuhyunKimm/Milestone1_Group001/Software_Design_Document.md

 - Return Value: the set of rows of the filtered food (dataFrame type)
 - Side Effects: No side effects
 7. updateDailyIntake
-- Description: This function takes in the nutrient value and updates then returns the updated nutrient value.
+- Description: <code style="color:red"> This function takes in the caloric value and updates then returns the updated caloric value.</code>
 - Input Parameter : nutrient_value(float), intake_nutrient(float)
 - Return Values: updated_nutrient_value(float)
 - Side Effects: No side effects